mohamedrabe2/RestaurantPage/README.md

 ---

-## 📸 Preview
-(Add a screenshot of your project here if you like)

----

 ## 🛠️ Features
 - ⚡ Built with **Webpack** for module bundling.
 - 🏠 **Home Page** – introduction and welcome section.